Outdoor Cat Care In Winter: How To Keep Yours Safe

 Why it makes sense to provide your cat shelter

-Bringing your cat indoors not an option?
-You can create a simple shelter box to keep kitty warm, safe, and dry all winter.
+If bringing your cat indoors isn’t an option, you can create a simple shelter box to keep kitty warm, safe, and dry all winter.
 Shelters are also a way to offer a warm retreat for stray or feral cats in your neighborhood during cold weather.

 You can build a permanent shelter out of wood, similar to a small doghouse, using plans that are available online.
 Or, you can buy a ready-made or easy-to-assemble cat shelter from a number of online retailers.